matthewatabet/deptree/README.txt

 each with its own children.
 A DepdendencyVisitor class could then walk this tree in arbitrary ways to produce forward or reverse depdendency graphs, etc.
-However, such an abstract design carries its own maintenance cost and risks (primarily a steep learning curve for other developers).
+However, such an abstract design carries its own maintenance cost and risks (primarily a steep learning curve for other developers and additional lines of code, each with the potential for their own additional bugs).
 Given that the current implementation is so terse, it can easily be swapped later for a more generic and abstract solution if needed.